What Happens to Debt When you Die?

 At Osbornes Law, it is a common misconception among clients that a person’s debts die with them.
 On death, your debts become the responsibility of the executors who will be dealing with the estate.
 Those debts must be taken into account when the executors value the estate.

-Dying with significant debt is not uncommon.
+Dying with outstanding debt is not uncommon.
 According to Age UK, one in 50 people in their 70s has problem debts; and millions of older people increasingly struggle to pay their bills.
 The fact is, many people in their latter years still carry debts; and the wealthy are not immune.

 Related blog posts: